What are SYNJARDY and SYNJARDY XR?

 - have a condition called metabolic acidosis or diabetic ketoacidosis (increased ketones in the blood or urine)

 - are allergic to empagliflozin (JARDIANCE), metformin, or any of the ingredients in SYNJARDY or SYNJARDY XR

 SYNJARDY or SYNJARDY XR may cause serious side effects, including:

 Ketoacidosis (increased ketones in your blood or urine).
-Ketoacidosis is a serious condition, which may need to be treated in the hospital.
+Ketoacidosis is a serious condition, which needs to be treated in the hospital.
 Ketoacidosis may lead to death.
-Ketoacidosis occurs in people with type 1 diabetes and can also occur in people with type 2 diabetes taking SYNJARDY or SYNJARDY XR, even if blood sugar is less than 250 mg/dL.
-Stop taking SYNJARDY or SYNJARDY XR and call your doctor right away if you get any of the following symptoms, and, if possible, check for ketones in your urine:
+Ketoacidosis occurs in people with type 1 diabetes and in people with type 2 diabetes taking SYNJARDY or SYNJARDY XR, even if blood sugar is less than 250 mg/dL.
+Ketoacidosis has also happened in people with diabetes who were sick or who had surgery during treatment with SYNJARDY or SYNJARDY XR.
+Stop taking SYNJARDY or SYNJARDY XR and call your doctor right away or go to the nearest hospital emergency room if you get any of the following symptoms, and, if possible, check for ketones in your urine:

 - stomach-area (abdominal) pain

 Dehydration.
 SYNJARDY or SYNJARDY XR can cause some people to become dehydrated (the loss of body water and salt).
 Dehydration may cause you to feel dizzy, faint, light‐headed, or weak, especially when you stand up.
 Sudden worsening of kidney function has happened in people who are taking SYNJARDY or SYNJARDY XR.

 You may be at higher risk of dehydration if you have kidney problems, are 65 years of age or older, are on a low salt diet, or take medicines to lower your blood pressure, including water pills (diuretics).